 Unfortunately, there is no way to cure myopia.
 Glasses and contacts can help correct vision, but often don’t prevent vision from getting worse, leaving your child vulnerable to eye disease later in life.
 Find out more about how myopia management can change this, and preserve your child’s long-term vision and eye health.

-Contact our Plano eye doctors at Switalski Eye Care today!
+Contact our East Plano eye doctors at Switalski Eye Care today!

 Q&A With Your Local Eye Doctor

 Though myopia management is primarily effective in children, some research has shown that it can still be helpful for adults as well.
 Primary methods of adults myopia management include ortho-k lenses and multifocal glasses and contacts.